-Earlier referrals, improved coordination of recovery and return to work, and more workers being accommodated at their pre-injury employer has meant that fewer workers require retraining services.
-As a result, year over year, program costs have declined.
+Earlier referrals to return-to-work services including work transition specialists, improved coordination of recovery and return-to-work protocols, and ongoing education of workplaces on their re-employment responsibilities and duty to accommodate has seen more people being accommodated at their pre-injury workplace and fewer people in need of retraining services.
+As a result, year-over-year, program costs have declined.

-Since the implementation of the work transition (WT) program, the percentage of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) is showing converging results with employment outcomes achieved under the earlier labour market re-entry (LMR) program.
+Since the implementation of the work transition program, the per cent of cases with completed plans resulting in a return to work (either with the injury employer or with a new employer) has shown improvement each year.

 The percentage of cases with completed plans resulting in a return to work has improved from 93 per cent in 2015 to 97 per cent in 2017.
 This is true for both cases serviced exclusively by the work transition (WT) program as well as those that started service with the labour market re-entry (LMR) program and moved to the work transition program